jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 ### Adding Content to the index.html Template

-In the last lesson, you created an empty `index.html` template file.
+In the previous lesson, you created an empty `index.html` template file.
 Let's add some content to this template.

 Start by navigating to Appearance -> Editor.
 You'll be presented with a blank canvas, ready to add content to your index.html template.